birdflow-science/BirdFlowPipeline/README.md

 Try your initial GitHub login by attempting to git clone a private GitHub repository that you have access to.
 When it asks you for your password, don't use your actual GitHub password.
 Use your GitHub PAT from the above step.
 This can be tricky to set up, but if it works, you will no longer need to enter your GitHub password when using git.

-## Developing for Python/GPU in Rstudio using the container
+## 6. (Optional) Tips for developing for Python/GPU in Rstudio using the container

 (First time only) make sure this line is in your `~/.Renviron` file on Unity:
 ```